doola-x/doola_chess_ai/etc/plan.md

 the first thing to do (in my misguided opinion) is to create the window where the game will live. i should start with a UserInterface class that can handle functions like windowOpen(), windowUpdate(), and windowRender(). these methods will all need to be passed an instance of another class i need to create, chessboard.

 what i can do for now is create the UserInterface class and the Chessboard class. the chessboard class will be bare bones while i get SFML implemented, and once i have the correct assets i will begin work on the chessboard class.

+## updated ideas and goals, sept.
+17 2023

+working with SFML has been an instructive (and difficult) challenge but i have some basic event handling going along with a window and a sprite. new plan is to figure out how to construct a chessboard style clickable-grid. i also want to seperate window startup functionality into another file.. (window_startup.cpp?)